Do you look at yourself in photos then cringe......?? 😬

 So find a wall and lean into it.
 Find a table and place a hand on it.
 Railings.
 Whatever.
 There are loads of things you can lean on, just have a look around - it will help with making your photograph more natural.

 The nightmare bit.

-As soon as you are in front of the camera your arms seem utterly useless.
+As soon as you are in front of the camera for you headshot photoshoot your arms seem utterly useless.
 Dangling.
 In the way.
 Awkward.
 Even if they are not to be in the shot.